ekoinsight/ekoinsight/README.md

 ### How our technology solution can help

-Interactive AI backed Tamagotchi-style app helping foster eco-responsibility and nurturing.
+The PlanetPalz Interactive AI-backed Tamagotchi-style app is designed to foster eco-responsibility and nurturing by engaging users in the care of their digital pet while integrating advanced AI technology for a dynamic and educational experience.

 ### Our idea